 - The Plan's rights include an equitable lien upon any interest you may have in any third-party payment received by you or your dependent or that is obtained on your or your dependent’s behalf on account of the covered condition.
 This means that the Plan automatically has a lien upon any third-party payment received by you or your dependent.
 Subject to this equitable lien, the Plan generally pays benefits for the eligible expenses of a covered condition if you:

-- Provide information on the incident, and sign and return an acknowledgement of the Plan’s rights to third-party payments to the Plan Administrator or claims administrator, and
+- Provide information on the incident, and sign and, if requested by the Plan, return an acknowledgement of the Plan’s rights to third-party payments to the Plan or claims administrator, and

-- Sign and deliver any needed documents to the Plan Administrator or claims administrator, and
+- Sign and deliver any needed documents to the Plan or claims administrator, and

 - Do whatever is necessary to secure the Plan's rights to third-party payments and ensure the return of any third-party payments belonging to the Plan, and